indiebase/indiebase/README.md

 ## Note Bene 🚧🚧🚧
 At the beginning of the project, there is currently no version control in place.

+Indiebase is a self-hosted platform explicitly designed for indie developers or studios.
+Providing financial services and BaaS.

 ## FAQ

 1. 什么是 Indiebase ?